CNURobotics/flexbe_turtlesim_demo/README.md

  > Note: Clicking on any image will give the high resolution view.

- After seeing the system run a few loops, just `Ctrl-C` to end the `behavior_onboard` and `be_launcher` nodes, and move on to the next demos.
+ After seeing the system run a few loops, just `Ctrl-C` to end the `behavior_onboard` and `be_launcher` nodes, and move on to the next demonstrations.

 ----

 ### FlexBE Collaborative Autonomy Demonstration

+A key design goal of the FlexBE is to support "Collaborative Autonomy" where an operator (or team of operators) can supervise and modify behaviors in response to changing conditions.
+For more information about collaborative autonomy see [this paper](https://onlinelibrary.wiley.com/doi/full/10.1002/rob.21671)

-Ensure that a `turtlesim` node is running and graphic window is open; if not
+Ensure that a `turtlesim` node is running and its graphic window is open; if not

 `ros2 run  turtlesim turtlesim_node`.

-There are 3 approaches to launching the full FlexBE suite for operator supervised autonomy-base control.
+There are 3 approaches to launching the full FlexBE suite for operator supervised autonomy-based control.
 Use one (and only one) of the following approaches:

-1) FlexBE Quickstart
+#### 1) FlexBE Quickstart

 `ros2 launch flexbe_app flexbe_full.launch.py use_sim_time:=False`

   This starts all of FlexBE including both the *OCS* and *Onboard* software in one terminal.

-2) Launch the *OCS* and *Onboard* separately:
+#### 2) Launch the *OCS* and *Onboard* separately:

 `ros2 launch flexbe_onboard behavior_onboard.launch.py use_sim_time:=False`